gideonwhylr/ect_guide/docs/_coverpage.md

 # Event Calendar Tags

-> Out-of-the-box Event Calendar for your Website
+> An Out-of-the-box Calendar for your Website